oracle-quickstart/oci-caas-pci-ecommerce/README.md

 ## Setting up the database schema

-Follwing are steps to set up the database schema:
+Following are steps to set up the database schema:

 1. Open the SQLDeveloper, and create a new connection and input the connection name, admin username, and password.

-2. For connection type, enter cloud wallet and select the downloaded cloud wallet
+2. For connection type, enter cloud wallet and select the cloud wallet you modified and saved in the steps above.

 ![database_setup](<images/database_setup.jpg>)